 In body language, the face is second only to the eyes in the amount of information revealed about a person.
 The first thing we look at when approaching a person is their face.
 Even at a distance it tells us how the person feels about us.
 As we close the distance to speak, we watch their face to evaluate the status of our relationship.
 A fleeting subtle facial expression on a friend's face can provide valuable information on the state of your immediate relationship from moment to moment.
 Always working is a part of the old brain called the amygdala that appraises if every situation and person are safe.

 However, you must not be fooled by the gross facial expressions that can be falsely displayed.
 The face is easy to change in an attempt to display any emotion one desires.
 Here is this woman's polite, insincere smile.
 Notice in her fake smile how she turns her face away.
 Overall, she is not facing directly and is partly hiding facial features.
 There are also subtle differences not evident in this picture.

 Here is this woman's real smile just seconds later.
 Overall, her face is more direct and open.
-Close examination would find different muscles at work in each case.
+A close examination would find different muscles at work in each case.
 Below are some major differences between a real smile and a fake smile.